 CME-CPD stakeholders are increasingly working together to understand each others’ positions and share best practice.
 Industry is re-examining their expenditure in this field as a result of increasing regulatory and public pressure primarily focused on perceptions on bias.
 Financial pressures are becoming evident with the profession and health systems evaluating how education is to be funded, while industry in Europe looks for transparent and credible ways to support CME-CPD activities in a positive way.

 Find out more about the gCMEpJoin now

-November 2019 Good CME Practice group members lead two sessions at the 12th Annual European CME Forum in Manchester, UK.
+November 2020 Good CME Practice group members participated in sessions at the 13th Annual European CME Forum (virtual)

 November 2019 Good CME Practice group co-author of the Position Paper “Regulating for Bias in Medical Education – Reaction to the Pharmaceutical Industry Updated EFPIA Code of Practice” published in JECME, calling for more detailed guidance for Pharma when supporting independent medical education.